Departure flight paths

 Aircraft not following a departure route

-On occasions planes are directed to take a different route by Air Traffic Control the air traffic controller or to leave the NPR below 4,000ft.
+On occasions planes are directed to take a different route by Air Traffic Control or to leave the NPR below 4,000ft.
 This could be for a number of reasons such as thunderstorms, severe weather conditions or another aircraft such as a police helicopter that is flying within the departure route.

 Late running departures